-And it’s easy to see why—the combination of salty peanut butter and fruity jam is not only delicious but also quite complementary, with each flavor enhancing the other in all kinds of delightful ways.
+And it’s easy to see why—the combination of salty peanut butter and fruity jam is delicious and quite complementary, with each flavor enhancing the other in all kinds of delightful ways.

-Meanwhile when making jellies from juices such as orange juice or apple cider vinegar mixed with sliced apples (yum!)…
+Meanwhile, when making jellies from juices like orange juice or apple cider vinegar mixed with sliced apples (yum!)…

 - Toast the bread.

-- Spread the peanut butter on one slice of toast, and spread jam on the other.
+- Spread the peanut butter on one slice of toast, and spread the jam on the other.

 - Put both pieces together, and enjoy!

 Spread the peanut butter on the bread.
 You can use a knife for this, but if you’re feeling adventurous and want an extra-smooth spread, try using a spoon instead!